 Last but not least, don’t forget the lubrication.
 “Trying to insert the toy into a dry urethra could result in a tear to the sensitive skin,” Burns warns.
 “That’s not good.”
 Rodgers specifically recommends surgical lubricants (like Surgilube).

-So, uh, how does one choose the right toy?
+So, uh, how does one choose the right toy for sounding?

 As Burns mentioned, there are two main types of toys used for urethral play: Urethral sounds and urethral plugs.
 “The basic difference between urethral toys is their length,” explains Rick Vermunt, owner of AdultSmart sex toy retailers.
 Urethral plugs are usually less than 10 centimeters in length, he explains, while urethral sounds can be upwards of 30 centimeters.